bgplab/bgplab/policy/3-prefix/index.md

 # Filter Advertised Prefixes

 In the previous lab exercise you [filtered prefixes advertised by your router based on the AS-path contents](2-stop-transit.md).
-That's the absolute minimum you should do, but it's not always enough -- every other blue moon a network operator manages to mess up two-way redistribution and advertise hundreds of thousands of prefixes as belonging to their autonomous system.
+That's the absolute minimum you should do, but it's not always enough -- every other blue moon a network operator manages to mess up two-way redistribution, and advertises hundreds of thousands of prefixes as belonging to their autonomous system.
 You should therefore filter the prefixes advertised to EBGP neighbors to ensure you advertise only the address space assigned to you.

 In our simple lab topology your device advertises a /24 prefix (that we'll assume is assigned to you) and a loopback (/32) prefix that should not be visible elsewhere.

 ![Lab topology](topology-stop-transit.png)

-You don't have to trust me -- log into X1 and execute `sudo vtysh -c 'show ip bgp regexp 65000$'` command[^VT].
+You don't have to trust me -- after starting the lab, log into X1 and execute `sudo vtysh -c 'show ip bgp regexp 65000$'` command[^VT].
 You'll see that your autonomous system advertises two prefixes; this is what I got in my lab:

 ```
 x1(bash)#sudo vtysh -c 'show ip bgp regexp 65000$'